-Mr Gavin Stewart, Manager, Evaluation Program, Centre for Mental Health, NSW Health
+Mr Gavin Stewart, Manager, Evaluation Program, Centre for Mental Health, NSW Health estimate the percentage of clients who need each level and type of care by age and illness severity

 Using models in resource allocation is particularly important.
 Discovering errors in a model first can make a lot of savings: owing to the relatively slow planning in health, there is often opportunity to fix models that are wrong.